First off, what is truck detention, and what is detention pay for truckers?

 “It’s a matter of fairness,” said Don Thornton, a senior vice president at DAT Solutions, in a recent blog post from the company.
 “Many shippers and receivers are lax about their dock operations, but it’s the carriers and drivers who are forced to pay for that inefficiency.”

-ELDs and Detention Time
+ELDs and Detention Time in Trucking

 Thankfully, ELDs are providing the data necessary to prove detention time is a critical issue that needs to be addressed.